-One of the ways we are investing for strong long-term returns for our members, and also making a positive impact in the community, is by investing in key worker affordable housing.
+One of the ways we are delivering strong long-term returns for our members, and making a positive impact in the community, is by investing in essential worker affordable housing.

-To address the chronic shortage of affordable rental housing, we work with governments, community housing providers and developers to explore attractive opportunities.
+To address the chronic shortage of affordable rental housing, we work with governments, community housing providers, and developers to explore and develop attractive opportunities.

 For example, the weakness we’ve seen in the residential unit market caused by a short-term over-supply of units, a credit crunch caused by tighter lending standards and government policy, and uncertainty due to the COVID-19 pandemic, has resulted in opportunities to buy residential stock in bulk at attractive discounts to prevailing market prices.
-We have also been exploring other opportunities to invest through the cycle, including facilitating developments by acquiring completed stock at a discount to prevailing market prices and purchasing zoned residential development sites at attractive rates to develop units, potentially taking advantage of government and zoning incentives.
+We have also been exploring other opportunities to invest through the cycle, including purchasing zoned residential development sites at attractive rates to develop units, taking advantage of government and zoning incentives.

 Where are we investing in key worker affordable housing?

-Once all have been developed these properties will make available approximately 850 key worker housing units and will be rented at a 20% discount to market rent to key workers such as teachers, nurses, emergency services and social workers.
-We are actively pursuing further opportunities in Melbourne, Sydney, Perth and Canberra as we seek to grow our affordable housing portfolio.
+Once all have been developed, these properties will make available more than 1800 units, most of which will be rented at a 20% discount to market rent to essential workers such as teachers, nurses, emergency services and social workers.
+We are actively pursuing further opportunities across Australia as we seek to grow our affordable housing portfolio.